lee-janice/-lee-janice.github.io-/content/posts/essays/psychology/towards-a-cccm.md

 his team were compelled by three central aspects of Ausubel’s theory: first, that new meanings are built upon prior concepts; second, that cognitive structure is hierarchically-organized; and third, that meaningful learning improves the precision and clarity of relationships between concepts (Novak & Cañas, 2006).
-Their resulting tool represents concepts as labeled nodes, and their relationships as labeled edges.
-Two concepts and their relation to each other form a meaningful proposition.
-Several meta-analyses regarding the efficacy of concept maps demonstrate positive effects on learning (Horton et al., 1993; Nesbit & Adesope, 2006; Schroeder et al., 2018).
+Their resulting tool represents _concepts_ as labeled nodes, and their _relationships_ as labeled edges.
+Two concepts and their relation to each other form a meaningful _proposition._ Several meta-analyses regarding the efficacy of concept maps demonstrate positive effects on learning (Horton et al., 1993; Nesbit & Adesope, 2006; Schroeder et al., 2018).

 The notion of representing knowledge as a network of concepts and propositions bears strong similarities to methods of representing data in an information ontology (Vickery, 1997), or a formal organization of information in a knowledge base.
-Information ontologies are widely utilized to represent web-based collections of data—such as the Wikidata database, off of which Wikipedia is partially based.
-Wikidata’s ontology represents a unit of knowledge as an item and relates two items via properties.
-A meaningful statement can be retrieved from the database through a Subject-Predicate-Object query (Erxleben et al., 2014).
-The bijection with Novak’s set of concepts, relationships, and propositions is clear.
-This design choice affords a potential extension of Novak’s concept mapping tool from an individual learner’s—or even individual expert’s—representation of a singular domain, to a collaboratively-constructed mapping of all concepts described by what is arguably the largest existing repository of human knowledge.
+Information ontologies are widely utilized to represent web-based collections of data, such as the Wikidata database, off of which Wikipedia is partially based.
+Wikidata’s ontology represents a unit of knowledge as an _item_ and relates two items via _properties_.
+A meaningful statement can be retrieved from the database through a `Subject-Predicate-Object` query (Erxleben et al., 2014).
+The bijection with Novak’s set of _concepts_, _relationships_, and _propositions_ is clear.
+This design choice affords a potential extension of Novak’s concept mapping tool from an _individual_ learner’s—or even individual _expert’s_—representation of a _singular_ domain, to a _collaboratively-constructed_ mapping of _all_ concepts described by what is arguably the largest existing repository of human knowledge.

 Two important considerations come to mind.
-First, Ausubel’s assimilation theory is quite imbued within the cognitivist tradition—that is, it deals primarily with the symbolic representation and manipulation of concepts in cognitive structure.
+First, Ausubel’s assimilation theory is quite imbued within the cognitivist tradition—that is, it deals primarily with the _symbolic_ representation and manipulation of concepts in cognitive structure.
 It says little of learning beyond the individual mind.
 As it is now commonly understood that learning is not only cognitive, but also material, social, and cultural in nature (Brown et al., 1989), the limitations of Ausubel’s theory must be addressed.
 Second, as the controversy surrounding Ausubel’s AOs demonstrates, isolating